Coral Triangle Initiative on Coral Reefs, Fisheries and Food Security (CTI)

-The other five Partners are: the Asian Development Bank, Conservation International, The Nature Conservancy (TNC), the United States Government (USAid), and the World Wildlife Fund (WWF).
+The other seven Partners are: the Asian Development Bank, Conservation International, the Coral Triangle Center, the Global Environment Facility (GEF), The Nature Conservancy (TNC), the United States Government (USAID), and the World Wide Fund for Nature (WWF).

 The details of the Australian Government's support for the CTI are outlined in the following documents:

-Areas of focus for the current first phase of support include:
+Areas of focus for the current phase include:

 Principles for Australian Government CTI support